 Governance Corporate Strategy Alignment Our executive compensation program is designed to link executive compensation outcomes with the execution of business strategy and align with shareholder interests.
-Compensation Decision-Making Process • We have formalized compensation objectives to help guide compensation decisions and incentive design and to effectively support our pay for performance policy (see Compensation Objectives ).
+Compensation Decision-Making Process We have formalized compensation objectives to help guide compensation decisions and incentive design and to effectively support our pay for performance policy (see Compensation Objectives).
 Shareholder Engagement We have a shareholder outreach program through which we solicit feedback on our corporate governance, executive compensation program, and other matters.
 Non-binding Shareholder Advisory Vote on Executive Compensation We annually hold an advisory vote on executive compensation, allowing shareholders to express approval or disapproval of our approach to executive compensation.
-Annual Review of Incentive Programs • Each year, we review and set performance measures and targets for the CTI and for PSU grants under the long-term incentive plans that are aligned with the business plan and our risk profile to ensure continued relevance and applicability.
-Annual Review of Incentive Programs • When new compensation programs are considered, they are stress-tested to ensure potential payouts would be reasonable within the context of the full range of performance outcomes.
-CEO compensation is stress-tested annually in addition to any stress-tests for new compensation programs.
+Annual Review of Incentive Programs Each year, we review and set performance measures and targets for the CTI and for PSU grants under the long-term incentive plans that are aligned with the business plan and our risk profile to ensure continued relevance and applicability.
 External Independent Compensation Advisor On an ongoing basis, the HRCC retains the services of an independent compensation advisor to provide an external perspective as to marketplace changes and best practices related to compensation design, governance and compensation risk management.
-Overlapping Committee Membership • All of our independent directors sit on the HRCC to provide continuity and to facilitate coordination between the Committee's and the Board's respective oversight responsibilities.
+Overlapping Committee Membership All of our independent directors sit on the HRCC to provide continuity and to facilitate coordination between the Committee's and the Board's respective oversight responsibilities.